syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 ![WinUI ComboBox seperate the selected items using delimiter text](Selection_images/winui-combobox-delimiter-text.png)

-### How to hide the check box?
+### How to hide the check box

-The checkbox that is displayed in a drop down list can be hide by using the `IsMultiSelectCheckBoxEnabled` property of ComboBox control.
+The checkbox that is displayed in a drop-down list can be hidden by using the `IsMultiSelectCheckBoxEnabled` property of ComboBox control.
 The default value of `IsMultiSelectCheckBoxEnabled` property is **true**.

 {% tabs %}
 {% highlight xaml %}